lkmill/rek/README.md

 Sets how to parse the response body.
-It needs to be either a valid `Body` [read method](https://developer.mozilla.org/en-US/docs/Web/API/Body#methods) name or `false` if the response should be returned without parsing the body.
-It defaults to 'json' (even if it has not been set in `defaults` or `options`).
+It needs to be either a valid `Body` [read method](https://developer.mozilla.org/en-US/docs/Web/API/Body#methods) name or falsy if the response should be returned without parsing the body.
+In the `rek` instance returned by the main entry, `response` defaults to 'json'.

 ```js
 typeof await rek('/url') === 'object' // is JSON